TexasHigherEducationCoordinatingBoard/8thGradeCohortMaps/README.md

 The maps were created and rendered in the browser using the Mapbox GL javascript library.
 For questions about this project, please contact:

-John Dinning,
-Program Director in the division of Strategic Planning and Funding Texas Higher Education Coordinating Board john.dinning@thecb.state.tx.us
+  John Dinning, Program Director in the division of Strategic Planning and Funding at the Texas Higher Education Coordinating Board. john.dinning@thecb.state.tx.us
-(512) 427-6137